Life without coffee was a bleak prospect

 Heating beans in a white pot with a clear glass lid, and coffee in a blue glass container which I hoped was dark enough to draw more heat.

-After writing some letters bemoaning the fact I was without heat and light, I put my mind to making coffee.
+After writing letters bemoaning the fact I was without heat and light, I put my mind to making coffee.
 Coffee always cheers me up, and I needed a bit of cheering up.

 Overall, when my heat and lights were shut off, hot food wasn’t an immediate worry because Kitchen Angels delivered a hot meal each weekday afternoon, somewhat before dinner time.
 They had begun bringing me meals when I was very sick with tetanus.
 Although I wasn’t as sick anymore, they continued to bring me meals.
 That allowed me to focus on coffee as a priority, and beans for lunch.